arcilli/investsuite-api-docs/docs/concepts/users.md

 ---
 title: Manage users
 ---

+!!! info "Definition"

+    See the [Glossary](../concepts/glossary.md#client-customer-and-user) for a definition.

 ## Context

 This page lists all operations that can be performed on the User object, see See [Glossary](glossary.md).